-Praised for the depth of her individual interpretations and her poetic tone, cellist Cristina Basili is considered one of the promising talents of her generation.
+Praised for her individual interpretations and her poetic tone, cellist Cristina Basili is considered one of the promising young artists of her generation.

 Her concert schedule for next season includes solo debut appearances at the Megaron Concert Hall of Thessaloniki with the Thessaloniki State Orchestra and at the Konzerthaus Vienna with the Vienna Academic Orchestra.

 She is prize winner of national and international competitions as „Prima La Musica“, Austria, International Cello Competition in Liezen/ Styria , Janigro International Competition for young cellists, Croatia, Lions Austria Music Competition, Brahms International Cello Competition.